ouseful-testing/codespaces-jupyter-tm351/README.md

 We hold the launch of the UI until the environment has been properly seeded and the `postStartCommand` has started the database services.

+__Updates to the PostgreSQL and MongoDB databases are not persisted outsude the container.__